samstur/Bioinf_class/README.md

-# This is a big header
+# Aedes aegypti RNAseq Project
+This tracks my progress in bioninf341 comparing samples A and samples B